Coordinator: Amani Piers (email@example.com; (215) 553-7110)

-The Inhibitory Control Study is using ecological momentary assessment (EMA) to evaluate implicit and explicit training techniques aimed at reducing unwanted eating, which in turn is linked to obesity and its related medical consequences.
-Specifically, the study is evaluating the efficacy of 1) implicit inhibitory control training, 2) mindfulness and acceptance-based training, and 3) the combination of implicit inhibitory control training and mindfulness and acceptance-based training in reducing consumption of an unhealthy salty snack foods.
+The Inhibitory Control Study used ecological momentary assessment (EMA) to evaluate implicit and explicit training techniques aimed at reducing unwanted eating, which in turn is linked to obesity and its related medical consequences.
+Specifically, the study evaluated the efficacy of 1) implicit inhibitory control training, 2) mindfulness and acceptance-based training, and 3) the combination of implicit inhibitory control training and mindfulness and acceptance-based training in reducing consumption of unhealthy salty snack foods.

 Implicit Attitudes Study

 The Implicit Attitudes Study examined the discrepancy between implicit and explicit attitudes towards chocolate items.
 Results revealed that an implicit-explicit attitude discrepancy was predictive of disinhibited eating behavior.
 Impulsivity levels moderated this relationship, such that those with greater levels of impulsivity had a stronger relationship between attitude discrepancy and disinhibited eating.